• Skip to primary navigation

 Cordoba is our Andalucia favorite: full of architectural gems, but reasonably sized and easy to explore.

+To visit Cordoba is to immerse yourself in a rich cultural heritage.
 Nicknamed “the beautiful Andalucia”, this city boasts the iconic mosque-cathedral, a symbol of cultural coexistence.
+Its historic center is full of character.

 The Jewish quarter, with its cobbled streets and synagogue, invites you to stroll, while the Alcázar gardens and the old Roman bridge take you back in time.